haugjo/erics/README.md

 # ERICS
 This repository provides an implementation of the ERICS concept drift detection framework that is introduced in

-*[1] Haug, J., & Kasneci, G. (2020).
-[Learning Parameter Distributions to Detect Concept Drift in Data Streams.](https://arxiv.org/abs/2010.09388) arXiv preprint arXiv:2010.09388.*

-to be published in the Proceedings of the 25th International Conference on Pattern Recognition (ICPR) 2020.
+*[1] Haug, Johannes, and Gjergji Kasneci. ["Learning Parameter Distributions to Detect Concept Drift in Data Streams."](https://arxiv.org/abs/2010.09388) 2020 25th International Conference on Pattern Recognition (ICPR).
+IEEE, 2021.*

 Please refer to our paper if you are using this package (arXiv-link above).

 ## Apply ERICS to Your Project